openshift-labs/cloud-native-katacoda/scenarios/microservice-nodejs/01-deploy.md

 ![CoolStore Pods](https://raw.githubusercontent.com/openshift-roadshow/cloud-native-katacoda/master/assets/coolstore-pods-nodb.png)

 Well done!
-You are ready to move on to the next lab.
+You are ready to move on to the next scenario.